 Students are not permitted to use cell phones or other personal electronic device at any time during the school day.
-Personal devices include i-Pads, personal laptops/Chromebooks, and/or cell phones.
-Students are only permitted to use a schoolissued device (ie. Chromebook) if technology is required for an assignment in the classroom.
+Personal devices include i-Pads, personal laptops/Chromebooks, headphones (unless provided by the school for an academic purpose), electronic glasses with recording, text, or calling features, and/or cell phones.
+Students are only permitted to use a school-issued device (ie. Chromebook) if technology is required for an assignment in the classroom.
+Students may be asked to remove Apple Watches (or other forms of Smart Watches) during classwork assignments or assessments.